 Written words, spoken words, they all matter.
 It matters what people say to you, and it matters what you say to yourself.
 If you live with a narcissist or toxic person (or have one in your life,) you already know that it can negatively affect how you think about yourself, what you tell yourself, and how you treat yourself.

 Oblivious of my codependency, her words and my own negative self-talk combined to confirm my beliefs that I was unlovable, would never be good enough, and didn’t matter.

 The combination of the negative self-talk and the limiting beliefs kept me in a state of learned helplessness.
 Eventually, as an adult, I woke up to the fact that I was stuck.
 I’d been repeating the same hurtful relationship patterns throughout my adult life and wondering why I was unhappy.
 Finally, I realized that something had to change.
 So, among other things, I started examining, questioning and then changing my unsupportive inner dialogue into supportive, positive self-talk.
 I watched in awe as my limiting beliefs began to fade away.
 As I started thinking differently about myself, my self-identity changed.
 My opinions about myself changed.
 I changed.

 Pleasing and Appeasing

 Codependency is described as a set of maladaptive coping skills.
 They are typically learned in childhood when feeling unsafe in the home environment.
-Living with real or perceived threats made it necessary for those who grew up like this to monitor our settings and control people and outcomes as best we could.
-It eventually felt natural to do this, and it became a way of life.
+Living with real or perceived threats makes it necessary for those growing up like this to monitor their settings and control people and outcomes to feel safe.
+It eventually feels natural to do this, and it becomes a way of life.
 Codependency can also be learned by imitating other codependents.
 It can be passed down through generations.
 This is known as “generational trauma.”

 How Affirmations Work